Children & Youth

 Throughout the week we offer various opportunities for our children and young people to connect with God and one another.

-Toddler Group meets Thursdays at 10am in the Church Hall during term time.
+Parents and Tots group meets Thursdays at 10am in the Church Hall during term time.

 Junior Youth Club – Fridays 6pm – 7.15pm (P3-P7)

 After beginning our time together on a Sunday morning, our children and young people go out to their own specialised environments for worship:

 Creche – for babies

 Little Church – for playgroup, nursery and P1 aged children